 A DBA Is Not a Business Structure

-A DBA is not a type of business structure.
+A DBA isn't a type of business structure.
 A DBA is a fictitious name that can be used by sole proprietors, partnerships, LLCs, and corporations for branding purposes.

-A common misconception held by entrepreneurs starting a business for the first time is thinking that when they get a DBA, they are creating a formal business structure with liability protection.
+A common misconception held by first-time entrepreneurs is thinking that when they get a DBA, they are creating a formal business structure with liability protection.

-But, this is not the case — they are essentially creating a sole proprietorship (or partnership if more than one person) with a DBA name for branding and banking purposes.
+But, this is not the case — they are essentially creating a sole proprietorship with a DBA name for branding and banking purposes.

-A DBA isn't a business structure and will not protect your personal assets in the event that your business is sued.
+A DBA isn't a business structure and won't protect your personal assets against lawsuits and/or creditors.

 When you start a business, is it better to be a sole proprietorship (with a DBA) or to form an LLC?

 To answer this question, you must consider three things:

 - Personal Liability Protection